bitmonk8/dosatsu-cpp/README.md

 > **🎯 Goal**: This project aims to bridge the gap between large C++ codebases and AI tools by providing a graph-based representation of code structure that can be queried using natural language.

-> **⚡ Performance**: The new build system provides significantly faster builds, better dependency management, and comprehensive development workflow automation compared to the previous XMake setup.
+> **⚡ Performance**: The build system provides fast builds, excellent dependency management, and comprehensive development workflow automation.